mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ##### 4.3.3.2 Embeddings (list input) {#embeddings-list-technical}

 Use the microflow `Embeddings_Execute_ListInput` to execute an embeddings API call with a [DataBatch](#databatch) input with a list of text strings, attached to the batch in the form of [DataChunk](#datachunk) objects.
 The resulting embedding vectors returned by the model end up in the `EmbeddingVector` string attribute of the [DataChunks](#datachunk).
 For details on which encoding formats are supported, see [ENUM_EncodingFormat_Embeddings](#enum-encodingformat-embeddings).
-The encoding format can be left empty; if no value is specified, the default value as specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create) is assumed by the API.
+The encoding format can be left empty; if no value is specified, the API assumes the default value as specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create).
 The `Model` value is mandatory for OpenAI, but is ignored for Azure OpenAI type configurations where it is implicitly specified by the deployment already.

 **Input parameters**